 1.3 pbrt: System Overview

-pbrt is written using a total of 10 key abstract base classes, summarized in Table 1.1.
-Adding a new implementation of one of these types to the system is straightforward; the implementation must inherit from the appropriate base class, be compiled and linked into the executable, and the object creation routines in Appendix B must be modified to create instances of the object as needed as the scene description file is parsed.
-Section A.4 discusses extending the system in this manner in more detail.
+There are a total of 14 of these key base types, summarized in Table 1.1.
+Adding a new implementation of one of these types to the system is straightforward; the implementation must provide the required methods, it must be compiled and linked into the executable, and the scene object creation routines must be modified to create instances of the object as needed as the scene description file is parsed.
+Section C.4 discusses extending the system in more detail.

-Throughout this section are a number of images rendered with extended versions of pbrt.
-Of them, Figures 1.11 through 1.14 are notable: not only are they visually impressive but also each of them was created by a student in a rendering course where the final class project was to extend pbrt with new functionality in order to render an interesting image.
-These images are among the best from those courses.
+While pbrt can render many scenes well with its current implementation, it has frequently been extended by students, researchers, and developers.
+Throughout this section are a number of notable images from those efforts.
+Figures 1.13, 1.14, and 1.15 were each created by students in a rendering course where the final class project was to extend pbrt with new functionality in order to render an image that it could not have rendered before.
+These images are among the best from that course.

 1.3.1 Phases of Execution

 pbrt can be conceptually divided into three phases of execution.
 First, it parses the scene description file provided by the user.
 The scene description is a text file that specifies the geometric shapes that make up the scene, their material properties, the lights that illuminate them, where the virtual camera is positioned in the scene, and parameters to all the individual algorithms used throughout the system.
 The scene file format is documented on the pbrt website, pbrt.org.